Toyota Celica: North America

-Fifth generation (T180; 1989–1993)
+Fifth generation (T180; 1989)

 The fifth-generation Celica was introduced in September 1989 for the 1990 model year.
-The Celica received new Super Round organic styling, upgraded wheels and tires, more powerful GT-Four (All-Trac Turbo in the U.S.) with better cooling system, and for the Japanese market only, the four-wheel steering (4WS) models.
+The Celica received new Super Round organic styling, upgraded wheels and tires, more powerful GT-Four (All-Trac Turbo in the US) with better cooling system, and for the Japanese market only, the four-wheel steering (4WS) models.
 Toyota engineers claimed that the round styling and lack of straight edges increased strength without adding weight.
-The styling was later copied by other manufacturers.
-Japanese market models were now S-R, Z-R, GT-R, Active Sports (first Toyota with Toyota Active Control Suspension), and GT-Four.
+The Japanese market models were now S-R, Z-R, GT-R, Active Sports (first Toyota with Toyota Active Control Suspension), and GT-Four.
 The S-R and Z-R were powered by a 3S-FE engine, while the GT-R and Active Sports came with a 3S-GE.
 The 3S-GTE in the GT-Four features an air-to-air intercooler and CT26 twin entry turbo to eliminate exhaust gas interference.

 The Japanese market GT-Four has 165 kW and 304 Nm of torque, a result of more aggressive ignition advance and ceramic turbine.
 The Full-time 4WD system in the GT-Four has viscous coupling limited-slip center differential and Torsen rear differential.

 The North American Celica had fixed door mirrors and amber front corner lights.
 All other destination models had folding mirrors and front clear corner lights.
-Driver's side SRS Airbag is standard on all U.S. models.
+Driver's side SRS Airbag is standard on all US models.
 The base model ST has 1.6-liter 4A-FE, the GT and GT-S were powered by the 2.2-liter 5S-FE.
 The 1.6-liter was similar to the one used in the Corolla.
 The GT-S was rated 5 hp more than the GT at 135 bhp.
-The 2.2-liter was designed for more low-end torque, which appealed to U.S. buyers' preferences as opposed to the high-revving engines of the past.
+The 2.2-liter was designed for more low-end torque, which appealed to US buyers' preferences as opposed to the high-revving engines of the past.
 This engine was similar to the Camry's engine except for the balance shafts.
 The All-Trac Turbo was available with the improved 2.0-liter 3S-GTE engine.
 It was rated at 200 bhp and 200 lbft torque.
 The GT-S and all export market GT-Four/All-Trac Turbo are wide-body liftbacks with flared fenders.
 The Japanese market GT-Four was also offered as narrow-body for the pre-facelift model.